 Message Tracking In Exchange 2003 & 2007

-In most organizations, employees complain about undelivered mail; making message tracking often a need.
+In most organizations, employees complain about undelivered mails making message trackings a need.
 Troubleshooting this problem leads to analysis of log files maintained by exchange server.
 This tutorial covers message tracking in exchange 2007.

-You can’t do configuration in ‘Exchange Management Console (EMC)’ but in ‘Exchange Management Shell’ (EMS).
+You can’t do configuration in ‘Exchange Management Console (EMC)’ compared to ‘Exchange Management Shell’ (EMS).
 By default, message tracking is enabled in Microsoft Exchange 2007.
-Only way to confirm is:
+The only way to confirm is:

-- Open EMC; expand Server Configuration to select Hub Transport Server then click on the properties of Hub Server.
+- Open EMC then expand Server Configuration.
+Next step is to select the Hub Transport Server and finally, click on the properties of Hub Server.

 - Properties of the Hub Server will show the General tab.
-To track message, select Log Settings tab.
+In order to track message, select Log Settings tab.

-- Under Message tracking log of Log Settings tab, checkbox Enable tracking log file logging and Message tracking log file path specify default setting of messaging tracking, checked mean enabled, and path to log file, respectively.
-Message tracking can be disabled, not advised, by un-checking checkbox and log file path can be changed using Browse… button.
+– Under Message tracking log of Log Settings tab, check the box of Enable tracking log file logging and Message tracking log file path.
+Specify the default setting of messaging tracking.
+Next, checked both the mean enabled and path to log file.
+Message tracking can be disabled, not recommended, by un-checking the checkbox and the log file path can be changed using Browse button.

-- You can also verify above in EMC.
-Open EMC to write ‘Get-TransportServer <SERVERNAME>’ and press enter.
+- You can also verify above in the EMC portion.
+Open EMC and write ‘Get-TransportServer <SERVERNAME>’, then press enter.

 Configuration for message tracking is done in EMS.
-So first, we need to see the default setting, for message tracking, in exchange server.
-A user with either Hub or mailbox server role can do these steps.
+So first, we need to see the default setting for message tracking in exchange server.
+A user having either Hub or mailbox server role can do the following:

-Note: If you have both roles, you either one to work.
+Note: If you have both roles, you can work with either of the two.